Hermann Gundert: Years in Germany

 Due to poor health Gundert had to leave India in 1859.
 In Calw, the Black Forest, he joined the Calw Publishing House and became its director in 1862.
 He published many books and articles as well as several magazines, including a children’s magazine.

 Julie Gundert died in Calw on 18 September 1885, and Hermann Gundert on 25 April 1893.
-Both were buried on the Calw cemetery, where the family grave still exists.
-The Noble laureate, Hermann Hesse was his grandson through his daughter, Marie Gundert (1842-1902).
+Both were buried in the Calw cemetery, where the family grave still exists.
+The Nobel laureate, Hermann Hesse was his grandson through his daughter, Marie Gundert (1842-1902).

 Though Gundert came to Kerala as a missionary, he is remembered today mainly for his literary contributions.
 In the city of Thalassery (Tellicherry), he has been honored with a statue.
 The bungalow in which he used to live remained the home of the Nettur Technical Training Foundation (NTTF) for many years.
-In 2022 The Tourism Department of Kerala converted the Gundert Bunglow into a museum that sheds light on the life and contributions of Hermann Gundert.
+In 2022 The Tourism Department of Kerala converted the Gundert Bungalow into a museum that sheds light on the life and contributions of Hermann Gundert.